 TAS call module - TAS 2 TAS (process creation via API)

-The Endpoint Start Process API allows you to create a new case from an existing template, populate variables with input data, and immediately start the workflow with a single call.
-The operation is atomic — the case is either created completely or not at all.
+The Start Process API endpoint lets you create a new case from an existing template, populate variables with input data, and start the workflow — all in a single call.
+The operation is atomic — the case is either created completely, or not at all.

 5.7.75 and 5.17Endpoint